8 Git Best Practices

 Commit often and small.
 Commits should be atomic if possible.
 Your commits could, of course, have dozens of lines and change a lot of files, but all changes should be related.
 If you fix a bug, do not also commit some refactoring or coding style changes.
 Do not commit not finished changes.
 Use stashes and commit the least amount of lines that make sense together.

 Write meaningful commit messages.

 Start your commit message with a one-line (up to 50 characters) change’s description.
 In most cases, it would be enough but if necessary, add one empty line and then write more details.
-Make sure what you write makes sense and that your heading is clear enough if somebody is reviewing the history as one-liners.
+Make sure what you write makes sense and that your heading is clear enough if somebody reviews the history as one-liners.
 Also, write in the imperative tense.
 Do not write something like “Fixing bug”, “Updated”, or “Some more changes”.
-Use commit.style as a good starting point how your commit should look like.
+Use https://commit.style/ as a good starting point for how your commit should look.

-Think about your messages as if somebody would read them in the following way: when applied, this commit will message.
+Think about your messages as if somebody would read them in the following way: this commit will message when applied.
 It should look like “when applied, this commit will fix the return value” or “when applied, this commit will add feature X”.
 It should not look like “when applied, this commit will changing the behavior of X” or “when applied, this commit will assorted grammar and typo fixes”.
 It makes a difference.

 Do not commit any generated or configuration files.